RPCFast

 Millions of users trust MetaMask as their crypto wallet of choice.
 It serves as a gateway to dApps, with the browser extension connecting Web2 and Web3 to create seamless transactions.
 Before you can add Matic to MetaMask, set up a wallet with these simple steps:

-Step 1 - Download MetaMask for your browser of choice from the official website.
+Step 1 - Download MetaMask for your browser of choice from the .
 BE CAUTIOUS and ensure you get the real extension and avoid phishing sites.

 Step 2 - Start configuring your wallet.
 Note that whether you agree to share data or not won’t affect your experience.